lucyparsons/OpenOversight/CONTRIB.md

 Once you're done, `make stop` and `make clean` to stop and remove the containers respectively.

+## Gmail Requirements
+For the application to work properly, you will need a [Google Cloud Project service account](https://cloud.google.com/iam/docs/service-account-overview) that is attached to a GSuite email address.
+Here are some general tips for working with service accounts: [Link](https://support.google.com/a/answer/7378726?hl=en).
+We would suggest that you do not use a personal email address, but instead one that is used strictly for sending out OpenOversight emails.

+You will need to do these two things for the service account to work as a Gmail bot:
+1. Enable domain-wide delegation for the service account: [Link](https://support.google.com/a/answer/162106?hl=en).
+2. Enable the `https://www.googleapis.com/auth/gmail.send` scope in the Gmail API for your service account: [Link](https://developers.google.com/gmail/api/auth/scopes#scopes).

 ## Testing S3 Functionality
 We use an S3 bucket for image uploads.
 If you are working on functionality involving image uploads, then you should follow the "S3 Image Hosting" section in [DEPLOY.md](/DEPLOY.md) to make a test S3 bucket